Energy theft affects all members of the cooperative.

 Theft of electricity or gas is stealing from honest, paying consumers.
 Those who tamper with meters to get “free” energy drive up energy costs for other members.

-At The Energy Cooperative, we take meter tampering and energy theft very seriously.
+We take meter tampering and energy theft very seriously.
 We train our personnel to track down and stop energy thieves.
 But you can help, too.
 Fill out the form below or contact us if you suspect or witness someone tampering with their electric or gas meter, or using electricity, natural gas, or propane without authorization.

-Tampering with an electric or gas meter is both dangerous and a crime.
+Tampering with an electric or gas meter is both dangerous, and a crime.

-Ohio law defines tampering as interfering with, damaging, or bypassing a meter or service equipment to reduce the amount of electric or gas service registered on the meter.
+Ohio law defines tampering as interfering with, damaging or bypassing a meter or service equipment to reduce the amount of electric or gas service registered on the meter.
 Proof of tampering or reconnecting an electric or gas meter is considered sufficient evidence that the member associated with that meter caused the tampering or reconnected the meter.

 Meter tampering and unauthorized use of electricity or natural gas is extremely dangerous and can cause serious injury or death.
 Improper connections at the meter can cause fire at the meter and even inside the house.
 Public exposure due to improperly sealed meters is a major safety concern for the public, especially children, in addition to utility employees.